bodyo/multi-client-server/README.md

-## This is a simple multi-threaded implemented on Berkeley sockets (UNIX) server with can handle multiple client connections.
+## This is a simple multi-threaded chat server implemented on Berkeley sockets (UNIX) server with can handle multiple client connections.

 ### Requirements:
  - gcc version 8.0 > or higher